naomiquinones/gittest/README.md

 ## a repo to get better acquainted with git

 ### git hook
-Let's see if the pre-push git hook works
+Let's see if the pre-push git hook works.
+I hope it does!